triton-inference-server/server/docs/optimization.md

 As Triton starts you should check the console output and wait until Triton prints the "Staring endpoints" message.
 ONNX model loading can be significantly slower when TensorRT optimization is enabled.
+In production you can use [model warmup](model_configuration.md#model-warmup) to avoid this model startup/optimization slowdown.
 Now run perf_analyzer using the same options as for the baseline.

 ```